juansoliveres/ALG.PROJECT-Uclubbing/README.md

 This is a repository where we will work in the Uclubbing MVP.
-The objective of this project is to design a system which allows to book places at a club, avoiding in that way typical inconvenients or problems experienced by people who usually go out, such as long waiting queues to enter the local or realising that the club where you want to enter is completely crowed and the maximum aforum has already been reached.
+The objective of this project is to design a system which allows to book places at a club, avoiding in that way typical inconvenients or problems experienced by people who usually go out, such as long waiting queues to enter the local or realising that the club where you want to enter is completely crowed and the maximum capacity has already been reached.

 # Code description / Usage

 In order to design the MVP, we have created a list of possible customers (The clubs contained in the hash table clubs_available) which could use our program.
 We have assigned certain parameters to the clubs chosen.
-Therefore for each club we will find: total number of tables, price, total capacity (in people) and a user grade which has been randomly assigned to each of the clubs.
+Hence, for each club we will find: total number of tables, price, total capacity (in people) and a user grade which at this point has been randomly assigned to each of the clubs and it will updated once the customers upload their ratings for the clubs.

 After creating the hash table and simulating the random user grade the program will welcome the user and ask for some personal information in order to complete the reservation (i.e name, time of arrival and number of people in the reservation).